Mobile Alert Review Summary

 How Mobile Alert Works

 Medical Guardian’s mobile alert systems works both at home and outside the home (eg. traveling across town, shopping, running errands).
-There are two systems to choose from – Mobile Guardian and Premium Guardian.
+There are two systems to choose from – Mobile Guardian and Active Guardian.
 Below, we explain how each system works.

 How the Mobile Guardian Alert System Works